Don't forget to change APP_URL

 Tip given by @mattkingshott

-Reset all of the remaining time units
+method to reset all of the remaining time units

 // 2021-10-12 21:48:07.0DateTime::createFromFormat('Y-m-d', '2021-10-12');// 2021-10-12 00:00:00.0DateTime::createFromFormat('!Y-m-d', '2021-10-12');2021-10-12 21:00:00.0DateTime::createFromFormat('!Y-m-d H', '2021-10-12');